-Moving forward, the Academy anticipates that enrollment has stabilized at between 90-110 FTEs.
-The initial budget was built on 75 FTEs but will be revised once the actual enrollment is known.
-The Academy is now staffed with five full time instructors, half time Social Worker, and half time director.
-The Academy also now has a sufficient fund equity to protect it short term from a downward enrollment level to give it time to adjust staffing accordingly.
+Moving forward, the Academy anticipates that enrollment had stabilized at between 90-110 FTEs.
+The 2017-18 budget was built conservatively but will be revised once the actual enrollment is known.
+The Academy is now staffed with five full time instructors, half time social worker, half time administrator, full time secretary, and a full time school success worker.
+The fund equity is sufficient for the board to be able to look at a possible site addition or change in Tawas depending on the wishes of the board due to crowding at the current site.